pipelinelabo/datalaiq-wiki/tools/tools.md

 ## Single File Ingester

-The single file ingester (`/usr/local/sbin/gravwell_single_file_ingester`) is a convenient way to ingest a text file into Gravwell.
+The single file ingester (`/usr/local/sbin/gravwell_single_file_ingester`) is a convenient way to ingest a text file into DatalaiQ.
 Each line in the file will become one entry.
 By default, it will attempt to extract timestamps from the entries, unless the `-ignore-ts` or `-timestamp-override` flags are used.

 To ingest a system log file on Linux into the "syslog" tag: